pattybruh/minispark/README.md

 One extremely useful abstraction for managing threads is called a _thread pool_.
 Thread pools are static allocations of threads which execute tasks in a _work queue_.
+A thread pool consists of multiple worker threads that will live until `thread_pool_destroy` is called.
+Worker threads will wait until the work is pushed to the work queue.
+If they found the work can be done, one of the worker thread will pop from the work queue and perform the work.
+After finishing work, it will wait again until it finds another work to be done.

 Tasks are added to the queue by a dispatcher or controller thread (often, the main thread of execution).
 By using thread pools, we can avoid the high overhead of creating and joining threads each time work needs to be done.
 We can